Jonassavas/matplotlib/Report.md

 #### Ronan

 * Improved branch coverage of subplot() with one test case and of figure() with 3 new test cases.
+Subplot's coverage went from 88% to 100% and figure's coverage went from 40% to 73%.
 * Reduced the CCN from 22 -> 13 for the subplot function() wich is about 41 % reduction.